top of page

 How long does it take you to write a novel?

-The entire process—blank slate to publication—is about 18 months.
-Approximately 6 months to research and outline, 6 months to write, and another 6 months to do structural/line edits, submit the manuscript to my editor for a final proofread, and work with my graphic designer on the cover, maps, and formatting.
-Working concurrently I can publish one novel a year.
+It takes approximately 6 months to write a novel, and another 6 months to do structural and line edits, submit the manuscript to my editor, and work with my graphic designer on the cover, maps, and formatting.

 Are your novels part of a series?